CircuitVerse/Interactive-Book/docs/application.md

 {:toc}

 ---

-# Applications of Shift Registers

-In the previous module, we discussed four types of shift registers.
-Based on the requirement, we can use one of those shift registers.
-Following are the applications of shift registers.

-* Shift register is used as **Parallel to serial converter**, which converts the parallel data into serial data.
-It is utilized at the transmitter section after Analog to Digital Converter (ADC) block.
-* Shift register is used as **Serial to parallel converter**, which converts the serial data into parallel data.
-It is utilized at the receiver section before Digital to Analog Converter (DAC) block.
-* Shift register along with some additional gate(s) generate the sequence of zeros and ones.
-Hence, it is used as **sequence generator**.
+# Overview
+Shift registers are sequential circuits used primarily used for:
+1. Storage of Data
+2. Data transfer through movement of binary data
+3. Data manipulation
+4. Counter implementation

+They are called *shift registers* as it moves or *shifts* binary input data to its output per clock cycle.
+Shift registers are commonly used to store data inside calculators.
+Even in computer systems, operations like addition, subtraction, division and multiplication are performed by registers.

+Shift registers can be applied in the following ways:
+- **Parallel to Serial conversion:** Used in transmitters after analog to digital conversion in order to convert parallel input data into serial data

+- **Serial to Parallel conversion:** Used in receivers before digital to anlogous conversion takes place in order to convert serial input data into parallel data

+- **Sequence Generator:** Generate a sequence of 0s and 1s when combined with some additional gates

-* Shift registers are also used as **counters**.
-There are two types of counters based on the type of output from the rightmost D flip-flop which is connected to the serial input.
-Those are Ring counter and Johnson Ring counter.
+- **Counters:** Shift registers can be implemented as counters based on the output of the rightmost D flip-flop that is connected to the serial input, namely the *Ring Counter* and the *Johnson Ring Counter*

-In this module, let us discuss these two counters one by one.
+- [Serial-in Serial-out](https://learn.circuitverse.org/docs/registers/ss.html) registers are used for time delays

-## Ring Counter
+# Ring Counter
-In the previous module, we discussed the operation of the Serial In - Parallel Out (SIPO) shift register.
-It accepts the data from outside in serial form and it requires ‘N’ clock pulses to shift ‘N’ bit data.

-Similarly, ‘N’ bit Ring counter performs a similar operation.
-But, the only difference is that the output of rightmost D flip-flop is given as input of leftmost D flip-flop instead of applying data from outside.
-Therefore, Ring counter produces a sequence of states (pattern of zeros and ones) and it repeats for every ‘N’ clock cycles.
+Similar to how the [Serial-in Serial-out](https://learn.circuitverse.org/docs/registers/sp.html) register requires *'N'* clock pulses to shift *N* bit data, the *'N'* Ring Counter produces a sequence of 0s and 1s, by having the rightmost D flip-flop as input to the leftmost D flip-flop as opposed to applying data externally.
+That is, the output of the last flip-flop is connected to the output of the first flip-flop in the ring.
+These patterns of states (0s and 1s) are repeated every *'N'* clock cycles.

+The number of states in a Ring Counter are directly proportional to the number of flip-flops used.

 The block diagram of the 3-bit Ring counter is shown in the following figure.

 <div style="text-align:center"><img src="../assets/images/ring_counter.jpg" /></div>

-The 3-bit Ring counter contains only a 3-bit SIPO shift register.
-The output of rightmost D flip-flop is connected to the serial input of left most D flip-flop.
+A 3-bit Ring Counter will contain only a 3-bit SIPO shift register.

 Assume, the initial status of the D flip-flops from leftmost to rightmost is Q2Q1Q0=001.
 Here, Q2 & Q0 are MSB & LSB respectively.
 We can understand the working of Ring counter from the following table.